 I took an extra excursion to one of the ancient quarries to see the Unfinished Obelisk.
-Ordered by the female pharaoh Hatshepsut (1508-1458 BC) it was to be the tallest Egyptian obelisk ever erected.
-Until that crack happened while being carved out of the quarry.
+Ordered by the female Pharaoh Hatshepsut (1508-1458 BC), it was the tallest Egyptian obelisk ever erected until that crack happened while being carved out of the quarry.

 - Opening hours: 07:00 – 16:00